On the locus of $2$-dimensional crystalline representations with a given reduction modulo $p$: Rigid geometry and standard subsets of the affine line

 So a bounded standard subset contained in the unit disk is the same thing as a connected $R$-subset of open type.

-\begin{defi} A standard subset is a finite disjoint union of connected standard subsets of $\P^1(\bar\Q_p)$.
-The connected standard subsets that appear are called the connected components of the standard subset. \end{defi}
+\begin{defi} A standard subset is a finite disjoint union of connected standard subsets of $\PP^1(\bar\Q_p)$.
+The connected standard subsets that appear are called the connected components of the standard subset.
+The defining disks of a standard subsets are the defining disks of each of its connected components. \end{defi}

 It is clear that a standard subset can be written in a unique way as a finite disjoint union of connected standard subsets so the notion of connected component is well-defined.